akarnokd/async-enumerable/README.md

 `java.util.concurrent.CompletionStage<Boolean>` that is completed with `true` if a value is ready and `false` if no more values to be expected.
 In the `true` case, one can read the current value via `current()`.

-(Cancelling a sequence is currently not supported due to still experimenting with ways to express it.)
+(Cancelling a sequence is currently partially supported via the `cancel()` method on `AsyncEnumerator`, but it feels too much Reactive Streams and not like the pre-existing cancellation support in other async-enumerable libraries.)

 ```java
 CompletionStage<Boolean> stage = enumerator.moveNext();